- Press Release

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (30 Dec, 31 Dec, 01 Jan).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (30 Dec), quiet to active levels on day two (31 Dec) and unsettled to minor storm levels on day three (01 Jan).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one, two, and three (30 Dec, 31 Dec, 01 Jan).

 III.
 Event probabilities 30 Dec-01 Jan